 The first step to planning effective behavior interventions is to consider the function of the behavior.
 Read more about how to collect data to determine the function of a behavior.

-This is ideally done with all the teachers who work with the student so that everyone can agree on the next steps and commit to implementing the interventions with fidelity.
-Since consistency is critical when it comes to intervention, you'll want to make sure everyone is on the same page and feels prepared to put the plan into action.
+This is ideally done with all the teachers who work with the student.
+This makes sure everyone can agree on the next steps and commit to implementing the behavior interventions with fidelity.
+Consistency is critical when it comes to intervention.
+Therefore, you'll want to make sure everyone is on the same page and feels prepared to put the plan into action.

 As you begin to select interventions, consider the function you identified.
 Below I've outlined strategies for each of the major functions of behavior.
 You can also grab the cheat sheet version by entering your email below.